eigr/massa/massa_proxy/apps/massa_proxy/README.md

-# Mongoose Cloudstate Proxy
+# Massa Cloudstate Proxy

+Massa is a Massive Serverless Systems Architecture.

+Relax this is just an inside joke.
+The name Massa is due to a river near the Eigr mountain in Switzerland.

-Mongoose is a [Cloudstate](https://github.com/cloudstateio/cloudstate) proxy implementation
+Now seriously Massa is just a [CloudState](https://github.com/cloudstateio/cloudstate) proxy implementation

 ## Installation